Over the last 50 years UK nominal wages and earnings have tended to rise as part of the inflationary process, sometimes by rates as high as 30%.

 In most countries in the last 50 years nominal wages and hence the costs of business of employing labour – labour costs – have also tended to rise.
 The behaviour of labour costs in major countries over the period from 2000 to 2008 provides an example of this general tendency.

-Since 2008 labour costs have in most countries continued to rise but in some they have fallen significantly.
-Portugal for example – one of the countries on which austerity has been imposed – has experienced a fall of around 10% in this measure of labour costs.
-Ireland – another country experiencing austerity – has seen the previous sharply upward trend reversed or lowered.
+Since 2008 labour costs have in most countries continued to rise but in some they fell for a while.
+Portugal for example – one of the countries on which austerity was imposed – experienced a prolonged fall of around 10% in this measure of labour costs.
+Ireland – another country experiencing austerity – also saw the previous sharply upward trend temporarily reversed or lowered.

 From the start of the Euro to the onset of the financial crisis wage restraint in Germany has kept its unit labour costs from rising.
 This caused German unit labour costs – labour costs per unit of output produced – to fall further and further below those of their fellow members of the Euro-zone, making German goods and services increasingly competitive The austerity measures adopted in a number of countries has reversed or at least subdued this tendency to increasing German competitiveness.
 Greece in particular has reduced its unit labour costs since 2010 so that, relative to Germany’s, they are close to, though still above, their 2000 level.